 Well they wear their name and it fits like a glove.
 Meet Truly Design a visual communication studio and be not disappointed, because they know how to truly design.
 Luv their logo too!

-have a diverse and ever-changing collection of incredible lights that would otherwise have been lost with the buildings they were rescued from and they’d like nice people to look at them and maybe give them happy homes where they are loved!
+Recuperation taken to a new lighting level.
+Skin Flint Design have a diverse and ever-changing collection of incredible lights that would otherwise have been lost with the buildings they were rescued from and they’d like nice people to look at them and maybe give them happy homes where they are loved!

 Showing a unique table lamp by Philips